Presentation¶

 According to the semantic versionning rules:

-major or minor versions, - you’ll
+• you’ll release major or minor versions,

-patch versions.
+• you’ll hotfix patch versions.

 The present documentation assumes that:

-sign is the name of the current branch, - all is driven from the command line (I do not use any git GUI anyways).
+• all is driven from the command line (I do not use any git GUI anyways).

 In order the get the commands available; you’ll have to install the git-flow git plugin.

-would do the trick) or you can follow the installation instructions provided on the project wiki.
+Most of Linux distributions have it in their repositories (so yum install git-flow or apt-get install git-flow would do the trick) or you can follow the installation instructions provided on the project wiki.

 Many GIT software are aware of gitflow, or can be if you install a simple plugin; check their respective documentation.